rtgodwin/rtgodwin.github.io/dnd/session8.md

 - Dalakhar stumbled upon the stone fragment and hastily headed to Backwash BnB.
 Maybe Renaer knows something, tried to dissuade Dalakhar?
 - Maybe skip the whole Nimblewright fiasco
+- Need to get them directly from fireball investigation to Gralhund Villa
+- Urstul will escape via portal with the stone, but the next session players catch him immediately, get stone

+## Rewrite
+-

+### Future sessions
+- Catch Urstul immeidately.
+Get stone.
+Stone whispers to a single player the location, player is unable to communicate the location: DC CON save they throw up trying.
+Player forgets the location as soon as stone is passed.
+- Keys are in 2 diff lairs, need to heist them.

 ## Gralhund Villa